 Disclaimer: I receive a small commission from some of the links on this page.

 Twin Peaks San Francisco is the second highest summit in the city.
 However, it's the most popular due to its central location and unobstructed views all around the SF Bay.
-It's part of a 31-acre Twin Parks Natural Area and is free to visit 365 days a year.
+It's part of a 64-acre Twin Peaks Natural Area and is free to visit 365 days a year (the peaks themselves cover about 31-acres).

 How high is Twin Peaks San Francisco?
 Both summits sit at 922-feet above sea level.
 With no trees or buildings in the way, you get 360-degree views from its summits all around SF and the entire Bay.